Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Self-portrait of the focusing process

 \subsection{De-scan reflection matrix}

-To investigate this cross-talk, the focused reflection matrix can be expressed in a de-scanned frame (SI Appendix, Figure S1).
+To investigate this cross-talk, the focused reflection matrix can be expressed in a de-scanned frame \corr{(Fig.~\ref{figsupp_descan})}.
 Mathematically, it consists in re-arranging the ultrasound data using the following change of variables:

 with $\boldsymbol{\Delta} =(\Delta x,c_0) $ and $\Delta x=x_\textrm{out}-x_\textrm{in}$, the relative lateral distance between virtual transducers.
 Each column of the resulting de-scan matrix $\mathbf{R}_D$ shows the reflected wave-field in the imaging plane re-centered around each input focusing point $\mathbf{r}_\textrm{in}$.
 We will refer to this quantity as the reflection point spread function (RPSF)~\cite{lambert_reflection_2020}.
 Each RPSF is identified by its transverse position $x_\textrm{in}$ and echo time $t$.
 The lateral extension $\Delta x$ of the RPSF is investigated as a function of the wave velocity model $c_0$.